uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 This part describes different expectations/features to implement in order to execute certain operation in your Ansible infrastructure.

-#### Run playbooks with Uyuni as the Ansible controller
-In this scenario, Ansible and the inventory is already located in the Uyuni server.
-As mentioned above, when [using Uyuni as your Ansible controller](#collecting-data-from-an-ansible-controller), the user can use Ansible CLI on the Uyuni server, and we can also make Uyuni to easily trigger the playbook execution via Salt API, using the "runner" client (which interacts with the Uyuni server itself even if not registered as minion), to call `salt.cmd` runner function to interfaces with `ansible.playbooks` function, which triggers the playbook execution.

 #### Run playbooks in an Ansible controller node
 Each Ansible controller node contains an Ansible inventory together with all different playbooks and files used together with the playbooks.
 The targets for the different tasks of a playbook are defined inside the playbook yaml file itself and not externally like Salt does for the states.